Redcar Bears

 The Redcar Bears are a British motorcycle speedway team who compete in the SGB Championship (second tier of the British speedway leagues).
-The club was founded in 2006 and their major team honour to date is the SGB Championship Knockout Cup win in 2019.
+The club was founded in 2006.
+Their major team honours to date are the SGB Championship Knockout Cup win in 2019 and the British Speedway Network (BSN) Series win in 2025.
 The team have also run a junior side called the Middlesbrough Tigers (which is not to be confused with the former Middlesbrough club).

 History

 Origins and 2000s

 Speedway in Middlesbrough began at the Cleveland Park Stadium and with a Middlesbrough team (later the Bears) that first competed in the 1929 Speedway English Dirt Track League.
 The racing took place from 1929 until 1996, when the Cleveland Park Stadium was demolished.

 It was not until 2006 that speedway returned to Middlesbrough, with a new team name by the name of Redcar Bears, racing at the purpose built South Tees Motorsports Park (a former quad bike practice area).
 The team were promoted by Chris Van Straaten and Gareth Rogers, managed by Brian Havelock and captained by his son Gary Havelock (the 1992 world champion) and entered the 2006 Premier League speedway season, the Premier League was division 2 at the time.
 The Bears raced their first home fixture on 13 April 2006 against Sheffield Tigers and finished the season in a solid sixth place.

 In 2007, the Bears won the Premier League consolation tournament known as the Young Shield, beating the Birmingham Brummies.